estelle/cssmastery/README.md

 	1. Opacity v.
 Alphatransparency
 	1. appearance
 	1. additional pseudo elements
+1. Tables
+	1. When to use
+	1. Semantics
+	1. Caption
+	1. Border padding & spacing
 7. [Flexbox](flexbox/)
 	1. Purpose and goal of flexbox
 	1. browser support and specification